ajdavis/emptysquare-hugo/emptysquare/content/photo-fire-sale-everything-must-go.md

 <p>I want to sell the remainder of the prints from my solo show at the
 Lower East Side Visitor Center.
 All prints are sold framed, 16 inches square for \$75.
-View these prints at the Lower East Side Visitor Center, 54 Orchard St, <a href="http://www.flickr.com/photos/emptysquare/sets/72157628277619601">or in the Flickr set</a>.
+View these prints at the Lower East Side Visitor Center, 54 Orchard St, <a href="https://www.flickr.com/photos/emptysquare/albums/72157627172320196">or in the Flickr set</a>.
 <strong>These prints must sell by Dec 20, 2011</strong>!
 You can pick up your framed
 print at the Visitor Center, or you can receive the print by mail by January 15th at the latest.
-Email me:
-<a href="mailto:ajdavis@cs.oberlin.edu">ajdavis@cs.oberlin.edu</a>.</p>